Ashton-under-Lyne: Religion

-St Michael and All Angels' Church is a Grade I listed building that dates back to at least 1262, although it was rebuilt in the 15th, 16th, and 19th centuries.
-In 1795 it was the only church in the town, and one of only two in Tameside.
-There was a great increase in the number of chapels and religious buildings in the area during the 19th century, and by the end of the century there were 44 Anglican churches and 138 chapels belonging to other denominations.
-The most common denominations amongst the chapels were Catholic, Congregationalist, and Methodist.
+St Michael and All Angels' Church is a Grade I listed building that dates back to at least 1262, although it was rebuilt in the 15th, 16th and 19th centuries.
+In 1795, it was the only church in the town and one of only two in Tameside.
+There was a great increase in the number of chapels and religious buildings in the area during the 19th century; by the end of the century, there were 44 Anglican churches and 138 chapels belonging to other denominations.
+The most common denominations amongst the chapels were Catholic, Congregationalist and Methodist.

 The 19th-century evangelist John Wroe attempted to turn Ashton-under-Lyne into a "new Jerusalem".
-He founded the Christian Israelite Church, and from 1822 to 1831 Ashton-under-Lyne was the religion's headquarters.
-Wroe intended to build a wall around the town with four gateways, and although the wall was never constructed, the four gatehouses were.
+He founded the Christian Israelite Church and, from 1822 to 1831, the town was the religion's headquarters.
+Wroe intended to build a wall around the town with four gateways and although the wall was never constructed, the four gatehouses were.
 Popular opinion in the town turned against Wroe when he was accused of indecent behaviour in 1831, but the charges were dismissed.
 The Church spread to Australia, where it is still active.